KakarotDB/qr-on-site/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission
+* Plagiarizing code or claiming others' work as your own
+* Submitting low-quality or spam contributions
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Winter of Open Source Specific Guidelines

+As participants in Winter of Open Source, we additionally commit to:

+* **Fair Play**: Not gaming the points system or creating fake issues/PRs
+* **Quality Over Quantity**: Focusing on meaningful contributions, not just earning points
+* **Respect Review Time**: Understanding that maintainers review PRs within 24 hours and being patient
+* **Follow Assignment Rules**: Only working on one issue at a time and completing within 48 hours
+* **Honest Contribution**: Writing our own code and not plagiarizing from other sources
+* **Helpful Collaboration**: Assisting fellow contributors when they're stuck
+* **Constructive Feedback**: Providing kind and helpful code review comments

 ## Enforcement Responsibilities